 Design and Technology

-At Bridle St James we encourage our children to use their creativity and imagination to design and make products that solve real and relevant problems within a variety of contexts and also consider their own and other’s needs, wants and values.
+At Brindle St James' we encourage our children to use their creativity and imagination to design and make products within a variety of contexts and also consider their own and other’s needs, wants and values.

 We want our children to become innovators and risk-takers.

 - To develop our children’s creativity, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.

 - For our children to build and apply a repertoire of skills in order to design and make high-quality prototypes and products for a wide range of users.

 - To develop our children’s skills to critique, evaluate and test their ideas and products and the work of others.

 - For our children to develop an understanding of and apply the principles of nutrition and learn how to cook.